 The Bartlett Centre for Advanced Spatial Analysis (CASA) is a research and teaching centre which, since 1995, has been at the cutting edge of research using mathematical methods and computing technology in geography, regional science, and urban systems theory.
 It is a centre in the Bartlett Faculty of the Built Environment, and runs two masters degrees, as well as undertaking PhD and postdoctoral research.

-Now, in 2016, an in-depth study of Whitechapel has been launched.
+In 2016, an in-depth study of Whitechapel was launched.
 Whitechapel is the inner fulcrum of London’s East End, a district with a long and rich history, currently in the throes of intense change.
 In an exciting departure and a return to the Survey’s founding ethos that has been made possible by a major grant from the Arts and Humanities Research Council (reference AH/N00146X/1) and the involvement of the Bartlett Faculty’s Centre for Advanced Spatial Analysis, the Survey’s exploration of Whitechapel’s history is being rooted in this collaborative map-based website.